Inexact bilevel stochastic gradient methods for constrained and unconstrained lower-level problems: Introduction

 \subsection{Bilevel machine learning}

-A variety of problems arising in machine learning can be formulated in terms of bilevel optimization problems: continual learning, neural architecture search, adversarial training, and hyperparameter tuning are among the most popular examples (see~\cite{RLiu_JGao_etal_2021} for a review on this topic).
+A variety of problems arising in machine learning can be formulated in terms of bilevel optimization.
+Continual learning, neural architecture search, adversarial training, and hyperparameter tuning are among the most popular examples (see~\cite{RLiu_JGao_etal_2021} for a review on this topic).

 Continual Learning (CL) aims to train ML models when the static task usually considered in learning problems (classification, regression, etc.)~is replaced by a sequence of tasks that become available one at a time~\cite{DLopezPaz_MARanzato_2017}, and for which training and validation datasets are increasingly larger.
 For each task, a CL instance is formulated as a bilevel problem, where at the UL problem one minimizes the validation error on a subset of model parameters (which includes all hyperparameters), and at the LL problem the training error is minimized on the remaining parameters.
-A sequence of bilevel problems is then solved for each consecutive task.
+Then, a sequence of bilevel problems (one for each task) is solved.
 In a sense, CL is close to meta-learning~\cite{THospedales_etal_2020}, where the goal is to determine the best learning process.
-The increasing interest in CL is motivated by the demand for approaches that help neural networks to learn new tasks without forgetting the previous ones, a phenomenon which is referred to as \textit{catastrophic forgetting}~\cite{IJGoodfellow_MMirza_DXiao_ACourville_YBengio_2013,RFrench_1999,MMcCloskey_NJCohen_1989}.
+The increasing interest in CL is motivated by the demand for approaches that help neural networks learn new tasks without forgetting the previous ones, a phenomenon which is referred to as \textit{catastrophic forgetting}~\cite{IJGoodfellow_MMirza_DXiao_ACourville_YBengio_2013,RFrench_1999,MMcCloskey_NJCohen_1989,HSun_etal_2022}.
+Another relevant~ML area where bilevel optimization is used is Neural Architecture Search (NAS) for Deep Learning.
+The goal of this problem is to automate the task of designing Deep Neural Networks (DNNs) such that the network’s prediction error is minimized.
+In recent years, NAS has been proposed in a bilevel optimization formulation~\cite{HLiu_KSimonyan_YYang_2019}.